 Richard suffered a fatal heart attack and died instantly at home at the age of 83 on March 13, 1963.
 His remains were placed into eternal rest in Connellsville's Hill Grove Cemetery following funeral services led by Rev. E.J.
 Hatchner.

-Ellen spent her final years residing with daughter Mabel and died on Sept.
+Ellen spent her final years residing with her daughter Mabel and died on Sept.
 6, 1970.
 Rev. Charles Dale led the funeral service followed by burial in Hill Grove.

 ~ Daughter Nancy (Minor) Stillwagon Kuhns ~

 Daughter Nancy M. Minor (1887- ? ) was born in 1887.